saurabh111121/dsa/README.md

 ## Automated LeetCode Solutions Sync

-This repository includes an automated system that syncs all your LeetCode solutions daily.
+This repository includes an automated system that syncs all your LeetCode solutions daily using the `joshcai/leetcode-sync` GitHub Action.
 It:

-- Fetches all accepted solutions from your LeetCode account (111121saurabh)
+- Fetches all accepted solutions from your LeetCode account
-- Creates well-structured solution files with proper formatting
-- Generates comprehensive README files with problem descriptions, difficulty, tags, etc.
-- Organizes solutions by problem number and maintains a separate section for daily challenges
+- Organizes solutions by problem number in a structured format
+- Maintains a separate section for daily challenges
 - Runs automatically every day at midnight UTC (5:30 AM IST)

 ### Setup Instructions

-To enable the automated sync, add these secrets to your GitHub repository:
+To enable the automated sync, follow these steps:

+1. **Get your LeetCode authentication tokens**:
+   - Log in to LeetCode in your browser
+   - Open developer tools (F12 or right-click > Inspect)
+   - Go to the Application tab (or Storage tab in Firefox)
+   - Look under Cookies > leetcode.com
+   - Find and copy the values for:
+     - `csrftoken`
+     - `LEETCODE_SESSION`

+2. **Add authentication tokens as GitHub secrets**:
-1. Go to your repository Settings → Secrets and variables → Actions
+   - Go to your repository Settings → Secrets and variables → Actions
-2. Add two new repository secrets:
+   - Add two new repository secrets:
-   - `LEETCODE_USERNAME`: Your LeetCode username
+     - `LEETCODE_CSRF_TOKEN`: Your LeetCode CSRF token
-   - `LEETCODE_PASSWORD`: Your LeetCode password
+     - `LEETCODE_SESSION`: Your LeetCode session cookie

+3. **Enable workflow permissions**:
+   - Go to Settings → Actions → General
+   - Under "Workflow permissions", select "Read and write permissions"

-You can also manually trigger the sync by going to the Actions tab and running the "LeetCode Sync" workflow.
+You can manually trigger the sync by going to the Actions tab and running the "Sync LeetCode" workflow.

 ## Folder Structure